Planning enforcement notice: Mast Quay Phase II

 The Comer Homes Group will have 12 months in which to complete demolition and restore the land to its former condition.

-What happens if an enforcement notice is not complied with?
+What happens if the enforcement notice is upheld by the Inspector and not complied with?

 It is a criminal offence not to comply with an enforcement notice, once the period for compliance has elapsed, and there is no outstanding appeal.
 A person guilty of an offence is liable on conviction to an unlimited fine.